-Self-employment has pros and cons that should be heavily considered before embarking on this career choice.
-Let’s discuss the pros and cons of being self-employed.
+Self-employment has advantages and disadvantages that should be heavily considered before starting this career.

 For most people who pursue self-employment as a career, the sense of independence and autonomy over how and when they work are among the greatest benefits.
-Depending on the nature of their work, self-employed individuals can often control their hours, where they work, and how to best complete their work.
+Depending on the nature of their work, self-employed individuals can often control their hours, where they work, and how to complete their work best.

 If you’re self-employed, you also probably wear many hats.
-You’re in charge of the products and services you’re selling — and you’re managing administrative tasks, marketing, and operational duties as well.
-In other words, if you’re self-employed, you’ll rarely be bored.
+You’re in charge of the products and services you’re selling and managing administrative tasks, marketing, and operational duties.
+In other words, you’ll rarely be bored if you're self-employed.

-Additionally, because they are not working for wages that have been determined by a company and only eligible to receive annual pay increases, self-employed workers don’t have a specific limit to how much money they can make.
-Between setting their own rates, and taking on as few or as many clients as they desire, self-employed workers typically have greater earning potential than hourly or salaried employees who have less control over how much money they bring home.
+Additionally, because they are not working for wages determined by a company and are only eligible to receive annual pay increases, self-employed workers don’t have a specific limit to how much money they can make.
+Between setting their own rate, and taking on as few or as many clients as they desire, self-employed workers typically have greater earning potential than hourly or salaried employees who have less control over how much money they bring home.